eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 - *`<{vehicle_id}> cx-vehicle:worldManufaturerId bpnl:{oem_bpnl}`*: Relation between a vehicle and its manufacturer's BPN.
 - *`<{vehicle_id}> cx-vehicle:productionDate {production_date}^^xsd:date`*: Relation between a vehicle and it's date of production.
 The type of production_date must be date.

 Complex types like the load spectra are composed of many triplets.
-If you have stored those load spectra as complex JSON strings, you may decompose them with specific JSON functions of your database system.
+If you have stored those load spectra as complex JSON strings, you may decompose them with specific (built-in) JSON functions of your database system.

 #### FULL EXAMPLE

 The following (full) example shows mappings at an OEM that can be used to determine the vehicle object by a given VIN, find the related gearbox and the associated gearbox load spectra.
 The example applies for the use cases [Remaining useful Life](../use-cases/rul/overview) and [Health Indicator](../use-cases/hi/overview).
-This perfectly demonstrates, that the data only have to be bound once and can be used for many use cases.
+This perfectly demonstrates, that the data only have to be bound once and can be re-used for many use cases.

 ```obda
 [PrefixDeclaration]